NoaBabliki/DogBreedExplorerApp/README.md

 * Implement pagination if the number of breeds is large.
 * Add a dark/light mode toggle to showcase additional UI skills.

+## Start the program
+`npm run dev` from root directory.

+## Initial Design

 This is a simple representation of the component tree (base requirements only):

 <img width="438" alt="Screenshot 2024-12-06 at 17 15 45" src="https://github.com/user-attachments/assets/f5459316-651a-47db-9b63-64e915970fec">

+Bonus:

+* Pagination component in the same level of the tree as Table.tsx and Toolbar.tsx.
+* ThemeProvider using useContext hook - simple global state.

 ## Notes